 In assessing whether the conditions set out in Article 236 of Directive 2009/138/EC are satisfied, the group supervisor and the other supervisory authorities concerned should take into account a number of harmonised relevant criteria in order to ensure harmonised supervision of group solvency for groups with centralized risk management.

-For the purposes of ensuring close cooperation between all supervisory authorities concerned, Articles 237 to 240 of Directive 2009/138/EC assign to those supervisory authorities a number of rights and duties, including rights and duties on the exchange of information in the supervision of insurance and reinsurance undertakings that are subsidiaries of other insurance or reinsurance undertakings and are subject to centralised risk management at the level of the parent undertaking..
+For the purposes of ensuring close cooperation between all supervisory authorities concerned, Articles 237 to 240 of Directive 2009/138/EC assign to those supervisory authorities a number of rights and duties, including rights and duties on the exchange of information in the supervision of insurance and reinsurance undertakings that are subsidiaries of other insurance or reinsurance undertakings and are subject to centralised risk management at the level of the parent undertaking.
 In order to achieve such an efficient cooperation, it is essential to harmonise the procedures applicable to the supervision of such insurance and reinsurance subsidiaries.

 In case of the deteriorating financial condition of a subsidiary under a centralized risk management, Article 239(2) of Directive 2009/138/EC requires the relevant supervisory authority to discuss any measures to be taken within the college of supervisors save in emergency situations.
 In order to clearly determine when an emergency situation has arisen, the supervisory authority having authorised that subsidiary should take into account a number of harmonized criteria.